The intersection of interior design, technology and the future of work

 Ceilidh spent many years working for a large multi disciplinary consulting company of over 5,000 staff where she was responsible for delivering internal workplaces as well as work for external clients.
 Alongside a high level of service integration, this experience gives her a unique client side view of the interior design project process and expectations, as well as an understanding of the business side of working within a large company.

-Ceilidh is a registered Architect in NSW Australia and a GreenStar Accredited Professional.
+Ceilidh is now a retired registered Architect in NSW Australia and also a GreenStar Accredited Professional.

 Visit Ceilidh on Linkedin or Behance to find out more about her work and see her project portfolio.